abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 proliferating, how do we stop and come back to a place of awareness where we can attend to what the mind is doing and is intending to do?
 To begin, we can recognize when the mind has stopped on its own.
-Then we can observe what stopping itself feels like—the actual *experience* of ceasing to engage with mental activity and mental impulses.
+Then we can observe what stopping itself feels like---the actual *experience* of ceasing to engage with mental activity and mental impulses.
 Once we become familiar with how stopping feels, we'll know when our conscious efforts to cultivate stopping are on the right track.
-It's helpful to make this cultivation into a regular exercise—something to frequently work, play, and experiment with.
+It's helpful to make this cultivation into a regular exercise---something to frequently work, play, and experiment with.

 Certainly we need to engage in activities and attend to our duties and